Good searching can shorten your research time significantly. Here are some tips from the pros:

-Be specific: A search for "housing crisis" and eviction* or "rental cost" is better than one for "affordable housing"
+Be specific: A search for "housing crisis" and eviction* or "rental cost" or "affordable housing" is better than one for "housing issues"

 Use the built-in database filters to focus your results- most interfaces let you limit by publication date, subject, format and more